feathersui/feathersui-website/docs/haxe-openfl/visual-studio-code.md

 ### Error: Command failed: lime display html5

-This error may also indicate a problem in your _project.xml_ file.
+This error may indicate a problem in your _project.xml_ file.
 Check for additional error messages after this one that provide more context.

-It may also indicate that [Lime](https://lime.software/) is not installed from [Haxelib](https://lib.haxe.org/).
-It should have been installed automatically when you [installed Feathers UI](installation.md).
-However, you can install it manually by running the following commands in a terminal:
+It may also indicate that [Lime](https://lime.software/) is not installed.
+You can install it from [Haxelib](https://lib.haxe.org/) by running the following commands in a terminal:

 ```sh
 haxelib install lime